-This safety section is for initial reference and its content is therefore limited. section It should be read in conjunction with the rest of this OPER-ATOR'S GUIDE, the SAFETY VIDEO and the on-product warning/caution labels.
+This safety section is for initial reference and its content is therefore limited. section It should be read in conjunction with the rest of this Operator's Guide, the safety videocassette and the on-product warning/caution labels.
 It is also strongly recommended that operators obtain further information concerning "Boating Rules" from a local Coast Guard Auxiliary, Powerboat Squadron or other local boating authorities.